What is Plagiarism?

 Those still intent on plagiarising others' work began making more drastic changes.
 Instead of altering just a few words here and there, entire paragraphs were now being paraphrased.
 Information from multiple sources was also being combined.

 This led to an entirely new problem.
-With so much content being paraphrased, often by people who lacked expertise in the subject matter and from articles that had already been plagiarised so were no longer accurate, facts were becoming confused or lost altogether.
+As more content was being paraphrased, often by people with little understanding of the subject and from articles that were already inaccurate, facts became confused or were lost altogether.

 In a Google search for "Amethyst well-known mineral and gemstone," I received the following results.
 Despite being from different sources, it’s easy to see that all have been plagiarised.

 Plagiarism is far more common on small business websites, particularly those related to crystals.
-I believe this is because the people behind these sites recognise the importance of publishing articles in order to improve search engine rankings.
-However, few have the time, resources, or expertise to continually produce new content.
+This is often because the people running these sites understand the importance of publishing articles to increase traffic, but lack the time, resources, or expertise to consistently produce original content.

-As a result, many resort to plagiarising from other crystal or geology-related articles, often reproducing the original work inaccurately.
-Some also hire copywriters.
+As a result, many resort to plagiarising articles from elsewhere, but often reproduce the original work inaccurately.

 Plagiarising Plagiarised Articles

-Around 5.4 billion people globally have access to the internet, representing about 68% of the world's population.
-Of the 1.13 billion websites, around 200 million are believed to be active and regularly updated.
-This means an enormous amount of data is being shared.
+Around five billion people globally now have access to the internet, which means an enormous amount of data is being shared.

 As a result, plagiarising someone else's work is as simple as copying and pasting.
 While the problem is unlikely to ever disappear completely, with technology constantly evolving, Google will continue finding new ways to combat it.